The cold season is the perfect time for warming poses

 and Kathryn Boland, Flow and Grow Kids Yoga Graduate and Blog Manager

-For older kids (middle elementary age to pre-teen), time in nature -- even, and perhaps especially, when it’s cold -- can foster awe and love of nature.
-That’s a key ingredient for them holding and acting upon the value of environmental stewardship for years to come.
-And who doesn’t love walking in a gentle snowfall, making a snowperson, and coming back inside to get cozy?
+And who doesn’t love walking in a gentle snowfall, making a snow person, and coming back inside to get cozy?
 Here are two winter poses to bring a smile and meaningful connection to nature!